 It is our aim to encourage pupils to develop their creative and technical skills in Art, Design and Technology so that they can express themselves through these media using a variety of tools, materials and techniques, and also begin to develop an aesthetic appreciation of the world they live.
 An after-school art and craft club is an available option during the school year.

 All children have the opportunity to become familiar with the use of computers and portable devices.
 Computing is taught as a discreet subject and encouraged across the curriculum.
-We have class sets of lap tops and ipads as well as PCs in all classrooms.
+We have class sets of lap tops and ipads as well as PCs.
 Each class has an interactive screen.

 Music and Drama

 All children participate in music, dance and drama lessons.
 They are given the opportunity to sing, use a variety of percussion instruments, compose their own music and listen to works by various composers.
-Specialist music teachers are brought in to deliver instrumental tuition to the whole school as part of our shared provision days with Kielder First school.
+We currently have a specialist teacher delivering whole school singing sessions on a weekly basis.

 Individual music tuition is often available to Years 3,& 4 – letters are sent home prior to tutors being in school.
 Drama is used across the curriculum in addition to the annual Christmas school production and various concerts put on by the children.
 We feel these are important in developing self-confidence and self esteem and are therefore an important aspect of school life, shared with the community.